Summary

 | String-based sensor identification | Name changes break links, inconsistent naming across teams | Use integer IDs as primary key, names as human-readable labels |

-Managing metadata and time-series data together is not a luxury — it is a fundamental requirement for any system that wants to derive actionable insights from sensor data.
-The sensor_id is the bridge between what your sensors are (metadata) and what they are measuring (time-series), and your architecture must make it trivially easy to cross that bridge in both directions.
+Managing metadata and time-series data together is not a luxury; it is a fundamental requirement for any system seeking to derive actionable insights from sensor data.
+The sensor_id is the bridge between what the sensors are (metadata) and what they are measuring (time-series), and the architecture must make crossing that bridge in both directions straightforward.

-For most teams, PostgreSQL with TimescaleDB is the right starting point.
-You get native SQL JOINs across metadata and time-series tables, a single connection string, familiar tooling, and excellent performance up to terabyte scale.
-When you outgrow that, the patterns for InfluxDB integration, Parquet data lakes, and TDengine super tables give you a clear upgrade path.
+For most teams, PostgreSQL with TimescaleDB is the appropriate starting point.
+It offers native SQL JOINs across metadata and time-series tables, a single connection string, familiar tooling, and excellent performance up to terabyte scale.
+Once metadata and sensor data are properly connected, feeding the data into modern time-series forecasting models becomes substantially simpler.
+When the system outgrows that platform, the patterns for InfluxDB integration, Parquet data lakes, and TDengine super tables provide a clear upgrade path.

-- Separate but connected: Metadata in relational tables, time-series in optimized storage, linked by
+- Separate but connected: Metadata in relational tables, time-series in optimised storage, linked by

-sensor_id - Sensor registry: Treat sensors as first-class entities with rich metadata (type, unit, range, calibration, sampling rate)
+sensor_id. - Sensor registry: Sensors should be treated as first-class entities with rich metadata (type, unit, range, calibration, sampling rate).

-- Slowly changing dimensions: Track metadata changes over time so historical data can be correctly interpreted
+- Slowly changing dimensions: Metadata changes should be tracked over time so that historical data can be interpreted correctly.

-- Validate at ingestion: Never insert a time-series reading without confirming the sensor exists in metadata
+- Validate at ingestion: A time-series reading should never be inserted without confirmation that the sensor exists in metadata.

-- Tiered retention: Raw data (30 days) → downsampled (1 year) → aggregated (forever) → archived (cold storage)
+- Tiered retention: Raw data (30 days) → downsampled (1 year) → aggregated (indefinite) → archived (cold storage).
+For the archival tier, an InfluxDB-to-Iceberg pipeline can move older data to S3 at a fraction of the cost.

 - Index the bridge: Composite indexes on

-The complete schema, ingestion pipeline, query patterns, and API design in this guide give you a production-ready blueprint.
-Start with the PostgreSQL + TimescaleDB pattern, add the sensor registry and validation layer, implement continuous aggregates for downsampling, and build your API layer with FastAPI.
-You will have a system where "show me all vibration anomalies from Building A's CNC machines installed after 2023" is a query that returns results in milliseconds, not a question that leaves your team staring at their screens.
+The complete schema, ingestion pipeline, query patterns, and API design in this guide provide a production-ready blueprint.
+The recommended sequence is to begin with the PostgreSQL + TimescaleDB pattern, add the sensor registry and validation layer, implement continuous aggregates for downsampling, and construct the API layer with FastAPI.
+The resulting system will be one in which "show me all vibration anomalies from Building A's CNC machines installed after 2023" is a query that returns results in milliseconds rather than a question that leaves the team unable to respond.

 References